Can you get into university if you’re studying Btecs?

-More than 100,000 BTEC students apply to UK universities each year, and BTEC HND students can progress directly into the final year of more than 70% of degree programmes.
+More than 100,000 Btec students apply to UK universities each year, and Btec HND students can progress directly into the final year of most degree programmes.

 There are two main pathways by which BTECs can provide progression on to university degrees:

-BTEC students can often be better prepared in terms of the independent studying that’s required at degree level, due to the portfolio-based nature of BTEC courses.
-The time management and self-organisation you’ll pick up on a BTEC course can also give you an added edge.
+And HELOA says that "Btec students can often be better prepared in terms of the independent studying that’s required at degree level, due to the portfolio-based nature of Btec courses."

 Take a close look at course entry requirements